Veto vs DIY: Build vs Buy for AI Agent Authorization

 Can I start with DIY and migrate to Veto later?

-Is Veto's SDK really open source?
+Is the Veto SDK open source?

 How do I justify this to my team?